programminghoch10/ProjectTetris/README.md

  * Adding different music tracks for the menus and the playing environment
  * Online high scores to compete between players
  * Showing a timer to display the game sessions time
- * The ability to rotate blocks in both directions
+ * The ability to rotate stones in both directions
  * Difficulty settings or a level selection system
  * A list of credits with full names which can be brought up through a main menu button and closed whenever the player wishes to do so